Fluid-Reality/sdk/docs/rockford_kit_start_here/README.md

 - Use the dashboard or SDK detection step before driving an actuator.
 - If an actuator reports `Error`, run initialization before normal use.
 If it remains in `Error`, leave it off and check the physical connection.
-- Allow Rockford's discharge phase to finish before touching or reconnecting an actuator.
+- Allow Rockford's discharge phase to finish before touching or disconnecting an actuator.
 - Disconnect wall power before changing the physical setup.